hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 ### User Data

 The first thing we need to do, is create our `user-data` file.
 This will be placed inside of our SD card when we flash it and instruct `cloud-init` what to do when the system boots for the first time.

 It should be noted, that at this time, the cloud-init version available for Debian distribution is [0.7.9](http://cloudinit.readthedocs.io/en/0.7.9/), not the 17.1 you would have thought (as latest).
 Currently only Ubuntu is the only distribution I know of that is using 17.1.

 The next important fact to know is that the Data Source we are utilizing is the [NoCloud](http://cloudinit.readthedocs.io/en/0.7.9/topics/datasources/nocloud.html) data source.
 This basically means (in the 0.7.9 and below version) that the `user-data` and `meta-data` are on the local file system, not pulled from a remote resource or other means.

 The `user-data` file is simply a YAML file, you can get a lot more complicated, but for the sake of simplicity, let's just call it a YAML file.

-This is the `user-data` for this project:
+The `user-data` for this project:

 ```yaml
 #cloud-config